stevenkfirth/csvw_functions/README.md

 - [csvw.org](https://csvw.org/)
 - [www.stevenfirth.com/tag/csvw/](https://www.stevenfirth.com/tag/csvw/)

-The package is written as pure Python and passes all the tests in the [CSVW Test Suite](https://w3c.github.io/csvw/tests/).
+The package is written as pure Python and passes all the required tests in the [CSVW Test Suite](https://w3c.github.io/csvw/tests/):

+- CSVW JSON tests: passes 270 / 270
+- CSVW RDF tests: passes 270 / 270
+- CSVW Validation tests: passes 282 / 282

 ## Installation

 Source code available on GitHub here: https://github.com/stevenkfirth/csvw_functions

-Available on PyPi here: https://pypi.org/project/csvw_functions (LINK NOT YET ACTIVE)
+Available for installation on PyPi here: https://pypi.org/project/csvw_functions

-Install from PyPi using command: `pip install csvw_functions` (NOT ACTIVE YET)
+Install from PyPi using command: `pip install csvw_functions`

+The csvw_functions package uses the following external packages: *requests, json, os, urllib, warnings, hyperlink, uritemplate, langcodes, datetime, re, uuid, base64, dateutil, copy, unittest & rdflib*.
+These packages are available as part of the Python standard library, part of the Anaconda distribution (recommended) or will need to be installed separately.

 ## Issues, Questions?

+The CSVW standards represent a complex set of operations and there are likely to be a number of situations where things don't work as expected.
+When this happens...

 Raise an issue on GitHub: https://github.com/stevenkfirth/csvw_functions/issues